zhangzw12319/lcps/docs/prepare_nusc.md

 └── v1.0-test					# Similar as v1.0-mini
 ```

 ## Access

 ### Download

-You can download either from NuScenes website or [OpenDatalab](https://opendatalab.com/nuScenes).
+You can download either from NuScenes [website](https://www.nuscenes.org/nuscenes) or [OpenDataLab](https://opendatalab.com/nuScenes).

+For NuScenes website, you need to download `Full dataset (v1.0)`(including mini, trainval and test splits), `NuScenes-lidareseg` ，and`NuScenes-panoptic`.
+For OpenDataLab, it seems that only `Full dataset (v1.0)`is provided and you need to download the other two from NuScenes website.

 PKL files for NuScenes for our project can be downloaded [here](https://pan.baidu.com/s/1a94BcZAYb0rWMJZL_uZayw?pwd=posk).